isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </tr>
 <tr>
 <td rowspan="1" colspan="3">
-<p>PHTLS for First Responders (PHTLS-FR) adapts the world-class trauma care
+<p>PHTLS for First Responders (PHTLS FR) adapts the world-class trauma care
 content from the 9th edition of PHTLS and delivers it in a style that is relevant to and accessible by first responders and EMTs.</p>
 <p>Authorised Training Centres for PHTLS FR:</p>